 Spanish inheritance tax rates vary slightly depending on the relationship to the deceased and region of Spain.
 Spanish inheritance tax is paid by the recipient on assets received after death and on lifetime gifts.

 Inheritance tax in Spain is levied on all Spain-based residents who receive an inheritance, as well as on non-residents who inherit property in Spain.
-Changes to Spanish inheritance law in 2015 mean that both residents and non-residents are treated the same for tax purposes with regards to rates and allowances.
+Since new laws were introduced in 2015, both residents and non-residents are treated the same for tax purposes with regards to rates and allowances.

 Spanish inheritance tax rates as set by the national government are progressive and fall within the following brackets based on inheritance amount:

 - Inheritance up to €7,993: 7.65%

 Tax free allowances, however, are given depending on relationship of the beneficiary.
 Relations are split into four groups: